wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-allocation-failure.md

 ## Additional resources
 ### Contact Azure Customer Support

-If this article didn’t help to solve your Azure issue, browse the Azure forums on [MSDN and Stack Overflow](/support/forums/).
+If this article didn't help to solve your Azure issue, browse the Azure forums on [MSDN and Stack Overflow](/support/forums/).
 You can also file an Azure support incident about your issue.
 Go to the [Azure Support](/support/contact/) site and click Get Support.
 For information about using Azure Support, read the[ Windows Azure Support FAQ](/support/faq/).